When More Expensive Costs Less

 One of the arguments against the M-Vac System was the initial expense compared to other collection methods.
 Another argument was the way in which the samples were processed.
 It required a new method of processing and had yet to be validated, both of which could potentially add to the cost and time of processing.
 If adopted into the agency's protocol and widely used, the thought was, the additional costs incurred could be dramatic.
 As the M-Vac System representative during the discussion, I had to agree that all the concerns raised were not only valid, but a distinct possibility - If the system was used improperly and/or inappropriately.
 The challenge then is how to help agencies adopt this method and use it correctly.

 Before going any further, let's talk about how much an M-Vac sample costs.
-It's approximately $85 per sample and the equipment to run the collection system has an initial purchase price of just under $20,000.
+It's approximately $95 per sample and the equipment to run the collection system has an initial purchase price of just under $48,000, depending on how many consumables you purchase with it.
 Compared to the cost of a swab, which is typically about $2, I fully acknowledge that is a substantial cost increase.
 Considering that the cutting method doesn't cost anything, it's even more.
 Clearly, if the M-Vac were used as a replacement for those methods, rather than an additional tool to be used when appropriate, the costs to the agency would be unreasonable.

 However, let's take a deeper look.
 First of all, everyone knows that the only thing that never changes is the fact that change is constant.
 When it comes to technology, change is not only constant, but also accelerating at an astonishing rate.
 Look at DNA profiling and where that has come in the last 20 years.
 In the late 1990's, DNA profiles were low grade and required a significant amount of DNA material to generate the profile.
 Today, a fraction of that DNA amount is needed to produce a DNA profile so distinctive it can identify an individual with a confidence level of one in a trillion (or more).
 Combine that with other evidence of a good investigation and it should make a strong case against any suspect.
 In today's world, DNA evidence is so influential that many investigators and prosecutors won't take a case forward without at least attempting to get a DNA profile.
 Clearly, DNA evidence has become a mainstay of investigations and prosecutions and is definitely here to stay1.
 Some even say DNA profiles have replaced fingerprints in their level of importance.